CLOSE X

 Christian Nationalism

-Christian supremacy describes more radical and hardened forms of Christian nationalism that advocate theological frameworks and programmatic agendas for privileging Christian citizens and anti-democratically imposing a Christian vision on societies.
+Christian nationalists advocate for privileging Christian citizens and imposing a Christian vision on societies.
 While such views are explicitly held by a relatively small segment of the American people, this tendency represents a set of ideologies and a political movement that is a grave threat to the American values of democracy and pluralism.
-Christian supremacy, like antisemitism and Islamophobia, should be recognized as a form of religious bigotry and challenged publicly where it is espoused.
+This kind of Christian nationalism, like antisemitism and Islamophobia, should be recognized as a form of religious bigotry and challenged publicly where it is espoused.

-This page compiles a sampling of courses, events, articles, and other resources on Christian nationalism and Christian supremacy.
+This page compiles a sampling of videos, courses, articles, and other ICJS resources on Christian nationalism.

 Charismatic Revival Fury